emilyvertosick/Statistics-Course/docs/03-week3.md

 This example is testing whether there is a difference in horsepower (hp) between cars with an automatic transmission (am == 0) vs manual transmission (am == 1).

-The `t.test` function reports the data and variables you are testing, followed by the t statistic (t), degrees of freedom (df) and p value.
+The `t.test` function reports the data and variables you are testing, followed by the t statistic (t), degrees of freedom (df) and p-value.
 Below that, it states the alternative hypothesis you are testing, prints the mean in each group, and gives the 95% confidence interval around the difference in group means.

 While for an unpaired test, the `t.test` command prints the group means in each group, you may want to report the difference between means.
 The group means are stored in the `t.test` results under `estimate`.